fdformula/MathlyLua/README.md

 The entire mathly tool together with Lua interpreter is less than 5 MB, while providing enough features for instructors and college students to implement many numerical algorithms.
 Because it is super lightweight and fast as well, it can run fast even on old and slow devices like Microsoft Surface Pro 4.
-Imagine that MATLAB needs a few GB storage space, and Julia with graphing modules is huge, too.
-We can hardly install them on pretty old computers and run smoothly.
-Take MATLAB R2024b as an example.
-It takes about 22 seconds to start it on a brand new high-end Intel Core i9-14900HX laptop with 56 GB RAM installed!
+In sharp contrast to it, MATLAB needs a few GB storage space, and Julia with graphing modules is huge, too.
+Besides, it takes about 22 seconds to start MATLAB R2024b on a brand new high-end Intel Core i9-14900HX laptop with 56 GB RAM installed!
+Thus, we can hardly install them on pretty old computers and run smoothly.

 Mathly is especially a good choice for instructors of linear algebra and numerical computing for teaching.
 It takes no time to start Lua with mathly loaded.
 While developing code and doing computation in a lecture, they can simply focus on delivery